micmejia/bible-dump/NKJV/Jeremiah/Jer 44.md

 ###### 1
-The word that came to Jeremiah concerning all the Jews who dwell in the land of Egypt, who dwell at Migdol, at Tahpanhes, at Noph,[^a] and in the country of Pathros, saying,
+The word that came to Jeremiah concerning all the Jews who dwell in the land of Egypt, who dwell at Migdol, at Tahpanhes, at Noph, and in the country of Pathros, saying,

 ###### 2
 "Thus says the Lord of hosts, the God of Israel: 'You have seen all the calamity that I have brought on Jerusalem and on all the cities of Judah; and behold, this day they _are_ a desolation, and no one dwells in them,